 I liked that you can just walk around slowly, sit for a bit, and take your time without dealing with too much noise.

-Relaxed visits, photography, and quiet time.
+- Good for: Relaxed visits, photography, and quiet time

-Paid entry
+- Entry: Paid entry

-Best time to visit
+- Best time to visit: Morning or evening

 Purana Qila (~45 km from Gurgaon)